 Due to its limited capabilities, the SNES could only handle a small list of game genres, right?
-Well, actually, a lot of game creators have put that theory to the test, creating some of the most unique & best SNES games, ever made.
+Well, actually, a lot of game creators have put that theory to the test, creating some of the best Super Nintendo games, ever made.

 We’ve listed some of our favorites in this guide.
 Read on to learn all about them.

 1. Star Fox

 Today, hearing that the latest Star Fox game uses 3D polygon graphics is not impressive.
 But in 1993, it was mind-blowing.